 A Family Adventure.
 The next time you go to a zoo or animal park, notice how similar the created habitat is to the animal's natural habitat.
 Ask the zoologists how the zoo chooses what to include and what is unfeasible or unnecessary?

 Family Discovery.
 Do you have outdoor space near your home?
 Find out what animals live there.
 Could you attract more animals by changing the environment (e.g., could you install a window box with flowers that butterflies or hummingbirds love)?
 If there are animals you do not want visiting you, how can you change the environment so they stay away?
 Some ideas are playing a recording of a quiet cougar hiss out your window at night to keep skunks away, or planting vegetables in your garden that you know deer do not like.

-The Family pages insert in the Fall 2012 UU World magazine has the theme "All God's Creatures...
+The Family pages insert in the Fall 2012 UU World magazine has the theme "All God's Critters...
 Even the Bat!"
 Learn how human activity has disrupted bats' habitats.
 Find out what some people are doing to help, and ways you and your child can get involved.

 A Family Ritual.
 If you have pets, discuss how they would get their needs met if they lived in the wild.
 Why must we remember to feed our pets and clean up their waste?

 To the extent that it is polite, visit friends in their homes—and invite them to your home—to see one another in your "natural habitats."
 Does seeing a friend's living space help you understand the whole person and what their life is really like?